fparpas/Workshop-Build-Intelligent-Apps/Student/Challenge-02.md

 ## Success Criteria

+- Ensure that your application is running and your able to debug the application
+- Set a break point in one of the plugins and hit the break point with a user prompt
+- Create a pugin to retrieve data from external source such us Azure AI Search and generate grounded responses.

 ## Learning Resources
 - [Introduction to Semantic Kernel | Microsoft Learn](https://learn.microsoft.com/en-us/semantic-kernel/overview/)
 - [Plugins in Semantic Kernel | Microsoft Learn](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-csharp)